TEEN VOLUNTEER PROGRAMS

 Register for each TAB meeting through the library's event calendar.

 Our Teen Tech program gives 9th-12th grade students the opportunity to help not-so tech-savvy adults with their personal devices, social media, library apps (including Libby and Hoopla), and other tech-related topics.

 Tech help events at the Library will be held periodically throughout the year, but will be offered regularly at the North Haven Senior Center starting in Summer 2023.

 How do I sign up to be a Teen Tech?

-You can sign up for a training session through the library's event calendar.
-After you attend your training, contact Emily, our Teen Librarian, to sign up for tech help.
+Sign up for a training session through the library's event calendar.

 What's Teen Team?